viamrobotics/micro-rdk/templates/module/README.md

 on the Micro-RDK `ComponentRegistry` argument.

-Once you have implemented your module, you can use it in your Micro-RDK robot project simply by adding it as a standard dependencies in the `[dependencies]` section of your robot project's `Cargo.toml` file.
+Once you have implemented your module, you can use it in your Micro-RDK robot project simply by adding it as a standard dependency in the `[dependencies]` section of your robot project's `Cargo.toml` file.
 The `register_models` entry point of all dependencies produced by this template will be automatically invoked at startup.